-Airbag System Components

-Your airbag system includes:
+Airbag System Components Your airbag system includes:

-- Two SRS (Supplemental Restraint System) airbags.
+- Two SRS (Supplemental Restraint System) front airbags.
 The driver's airbag is stored in the center of the steering wheel; the passenger's airbag is stored in the dashboard.
-Both are marked "SRS AIRBAG." - Automatic seat belt tensioners (see page 16). - Sensors that can detect a moderate to severe frontal collision. - A sophisticated electronic system that continually monitors information about the sensors, the control unit, and the airbag activators when the ignition is in the ON (II) position.
+Both are marked "SRS AIRBAG." - Automatic seat belt tensioners (see page 17). - Sensors that can detect a moderate to severe frontal collision. - A sophisticated electronic system that continually monitors and records information about the sensors, the control unit, and the airbag activators when the ignition switch is in the ON (II) position.

-- An indicator on the instrument panel that alerts you to a possible problem with your airbags (see page 20). - Emergency backup power in case your vehicle's electrical system is disconnected in a crash.
+- An indicator on the instrument panel that alerts you to a possible problem with your airbags, sensors, or seat belt tensioners (see page 21). - Emergency backup power in case your vehicle's electrical system is disconnected in a crash.

-How Your Airbags Work
+How Your Front Airbags Work

 If you ever have a moderate to severe frontal collision, sensors will detect the vehicle's rapid deceleration.

-If the rate of deceleration is high enough, the control unit will instantly inflate the drivers and passenger's airbags.
+If the rate of deceleration is high enough, the control unit will instantly inflate the driver's and passenger's front airbags.

 During a frontal crash, your seat belt restrains your lower body and torso, and the airbag helps protect your head and chest.

-Although both airbags normally inflate within split second of each other, it is possible for only one airbag to deploy.
+Although both airbags normally inflate within a split second of each other, it is possible for only one airbag to deploy.